jackmcarthur/bgw_quick_start/README.md

 * **Number of unoccupied bands in the dielectric matrix summation/Coulomb-hole summation**: This scales as the number of atoms in your unit cell, making it hard to give ballpark values, but it is generally larger when atoms with semicore electrons or d/f electrons are present.
 For silicon (2 atoms in unit cell), 100 bands are necessary for ~50 meV accuracy.
 For simple transition metal oxides, 1000+ bands are needed with 3000+ in the most pathological cases. `Epsilon` and `Sigma` can be sped up enormously if you compress the unoccupied bands in the `WFN` file with Stochastic Pseudobands, included with BerkeleyGW.
 * **k-grid size**: Typical calculations involve one coarse k/q-grid used in `Epsilon`, `Sigma`, and `Kernel`, and a fine grid used only in `Absorption`.
 Both of these need to be converged w.r.t. density.
   * It is hard to estimate the k-grid size that a GW calculation will need a priori, since it will depend on unit cell size (larger unit cell = less dense grid), system-dependent screening, and how strongly the $\Sigma$ operator varies in k-space.
   * Coarse k-grid (`Epsilon`, `Sigma`, `Kernel`):
     * QP energies of simple bulk (3D) semiconductors (Si, GaN...) often converge somewhere between 4x4x4 and 8x8x8.
     * Simple metals may require 12x12x12 to 20x20x20+ to resolve the Fermi surface.
     * 2D/1D materials may require very dense k-grids due to the complex screening behavior (see tutorial workshop and literature); the NNS method is recommended as it can allow for convergence around 12x12x1 k-grid sizes where 200x200x1+ would be necessary without.
   * Fine k-grid (`Absorption`)
     * For accurate exciton binding energies, fine k-grids need to be dense enough to resolve the exciton wavefunction in reciprocal space.
 Very spread out, Wannier-type excitons are very localized in reciprocal space and require dense k-grids or even patched sampling.
 Frenkel excitons are delocalized in reciprocal space and may converge with k-grids close to those above.
     * To improve convergence, we strongly recommend using a *shifted* fine k-grid (random shift in each direction so that the grid center is not the $\Gamma$ point).
 We do this because a $\Gamma$ centered grid will generally sample many k-points related by symmetry, which can cause spikes in the density of states.
       * Shifted k-grids can be generated using the `k-shift` line in `kgrid.inp`, which is `--kshift 0.35 0.12 0.62` (with three random values between zero and one) for `data-file2kgrid.py`.
+* **Number of valence and conduction bands used to solve the BSE**
+  * Exciton binding energies converge as a function of how many bands are included in `number_val_bands_fine` and `number_cond_bands_fine` in `Absorption`; the same numbers of bands plus a few extra for interpolation should be used in `Kernel`.
+  * Generally, to converge the absorption spectrum up to a certain energy threshhold, say 4 eV, you should include all bands that fall in a 4 eV window centered at the Fermi energy plus a few more.
+Note that many more bands may be necessary for molecules.

 ## Tips for advanced users: